Windows always needs to update? Fix it now

 This disables the automatic Windows Update feature.

-2. Disable auto-updating using the Windows registry
+2. Disable auto-updating using the Registry

 If your Windows always needs to update, you might fix it by using the Registry Editor.
 The registry is one of the most powerful computer management tools and can help you rein in on this issue.
 To make these changes, do the following: